papajessie/swcdocs/translate.md

     dia_tut_con1_e_03 "I think I see where this is goin', and it smells like [F2D62F]Contraband[-] smugglin'.
 Maybe we should get Kosh involved.
-I'll loop him in." dia_tut_con1_e_04 'Operative Saponza has filled me in on the goings on.' dia_tut_con1_e_05 'As you well know, the Rebel Alliance has become more than just a nuisance, and my superiors have tasked me with finding "alternative" solutions.' dia_tut_con1_e_06 "While the idea of smuggling Contraband goes against my better judgement, I'm willing to listen in this case." dia_tut_con1_e_07 'Jabba is impressed with the security of this garrison.
+I'll loop him in." dia_tut_con1_e_04 'Operative Saponza has filled me in on the goings on.' dia_tut_con1_e_05 'As you well know, the Rebel Alliance has become more than just a nuisance, and my superiors have tasked me with finding "alternative" solutions.' dia_tut_con1_e_06 "While the idea of smuggling Contraband goes against my better judgment, I'm willing to listen in this case." dia_tut_con1_e_07 'Jabba is impressed with the security of this garrison.
 It offers the protection needed to keep [F2D62F]Contraband[-] safe from the Rebel scum.' dia_tut_con1_e_08 "Get to the point, criminal.
 What's in it for the Empire?" dia_tut_con1_e_09 'Very well, Captain Kosh...
 In exchange, your garrison will have access to this [F2D62F]Contraband[-], and may exchange it for additional... firepower.'